QML-Coder/agent-q/README.md

 poetry install
 ```

-3. start chrome in dev mode - in a seaparate terminal, use the command to start a chrome instance and do necesssary logins to job websites like linkedin/ wellfound, etc.
+3. start chrome in dev mode - in a separate terminal, use the command to start a chrome instance and do necessary logins to job websites like linkedin/ wellfound, etc.

 for mac, use command -